najlaauni/UniversityProject/Library Book Checkout System/README.md

 # Library Book Checkout System (Late Fees Calculator)

 ## 🧠 Problem Statement
-This project involves developing a Library Book Checkout System using C++.
-The program is designed to calculate late return fees for overdue library books and provide basic library information through a menu-driven interface.
-The objective of this task is to apply fundamental C++ programming concepts such as functions, conditional statements, and loops to create a functional and user-friendly console application.
+The Library Book Checkout System project is developed in C++.
+The late return calculation of overdue library books and basic library information through a menu driven interface are the main tasks of the program.
+The purpose of this project is to create a console application that is not only functional but also user-friendly by applying fundamental C++ programming principles such as functions, if-else statements, and loops.

 ---